 Adding herbs and spices, jam or cream, cutting the Pillsbury rolls in bites, pairing them with sauce, turning them into a pie, braiding them with seeds, turning them into cream buns, adding cheese, or making a sandwich braid.

 In the following paragraphs, I will give you some ideas on how to improve your Pillsbury crescent rolls and make the most of them by making some small changes to the dough or adding some ingredients.
+Look at all the wonderful recipes you can make!

 How to Improve Pillsbury Crescent Rolls?